NatWest child and teenager account review

 NatWest has two accounts for kids and teenagers:

 - A savings account.
 This is an easy-access savings account, meaning you can withdraw as much as you like from it whenever you like.
-The interest rate is not especially good, but the account can both be opened by the child (once they are at least 7) or an adult who wants to save for a child.
+The interest rate is not especially good, but the account can be opened either by the child (once they are at least 7) or an adult who wants to save for a child.

 These two options cover a good range of needs.
 NatWest is especially good if you want to teach your kid about how to save for the long term because it lets you open a savings account in their name.
 Many banks only offer savings accounts meant for adults who want to save for a child’s future instead.
-Having both accounts is more similar to real life personal finance and will make your kids feel like true grown-ups.

 The only real gap is that, like most traditional banks, NatWest offers no current account options for under 11s.
 If that’s what you are after, you can look at prepaid cards for children on this page.